This is a guest post from my blog buddy, Budget Blonde. If you’d like to submit your own debt payoff story, email me at newlywedsonabudget at gmail

 Oh yeah, and they wanted him to start 3 weeks from the time he got the acceptance notice.

 Not really sure what to do except take a leap, my husband quit his job and moved to the Caribbean, leaving me in Richmond with one semester left of graduate school and a pretty tiny little salary as a full time Park Ranger.
-I recommend people look into a graduate school online so you aren’t held down in one spot like I was.

 Although I worked extremely hard, it became much more difficult to pay the bills without his income.
 I sat at the kitchen table in my big house by myself, clipping coupons and trying to figure out what to do.